TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 # The Reality

 Damon spent 20th January trying to find a way to fit everything into our small airing cupboard.
 The big problem with standing the heat exchanger on its end is that you need more front-to-back space for the connecting pipework.

+To avoid having to rework the existing heating circuit pipework, the heat exchanger has to sit 150mm forward from the back wall.
 In the end, the only way of doing it was with connections facing forward towards the door.
 There's only just enough room to take the pipework round and back while still being able to shut the door.

 There wasn't enough room to include the T-connector sensor pocket.
 The tank temperature sensor is on the side of the heat exchanger near the cold water inlet.